 Brushes and Palette Knives

 I prefer the white or brown synthetic square brushes.
 Recommended are: 4 synthetic 1 cm. square brushes, plus a couple of 1.5 cm square brushes are a good start.
 For details, two short round white synthetic brushes are useful.
-You will also need a 2.5 cm (that’s 1 inch) square soft synthetic brush for blending, and a medium sized palette knife with diamond shaped tip for mixing and painting.
+You will also need a 2.5 cm (that’s 1 inch) square soft synthetic brush for blending, and a medium sized palette knife with diamond shaped tip for painting, and longer bladed knife for mixing.

 The cheapest way to buy a good quality canvas is from the roll at the art store.
 Be sure to buy the pre-gessoed one, and save that step.
 You can then cut them into sheets the size you want to work on.
 For class the largest we work is 16″ x 20″, and you may want some smaller as well.
 You will need a corrugated plastic board (poster board), cut to a couple of inches larger than your canvas sheet, to tape your canvas pad sheet onto.
 This board is essential for oil painters.
 It makes it much easier to work on, and to transport.
 (Art supply stores sell these boards.)
 If you prefer painting on pre-stretched canvas or primed board that’s fine too, but the canvas sheet is still recommended for exercises or trying your colours.
 For exercises, just buy a small amount and cut it into 10″ x 12″ sheets.